This is the sixth year with Gardener Cary George in charge of the Garden.

 During the late winter months Gardener Cary George reported extensive work on cutting and removing Buckthorn, Tartarian Honeysuckle and weedy Boxelder from the area along the back fence.
 That area was to have the fence realigned and a new back gate with stonework installed.
 Landscape architect Sandra Welsh of the Minneapolis Park and Recreation Board had secured an Open Space Habitat Improvement Grant to realign the walking path, dredge the pond, and create a rock outcropping and waterfall in the water channel.
 The Friends would provide money to rebuild the back gate with stonework.
 Work was expected to begin in April.

-The new dam was undoubtedly a replacement for the concrete dam that was in the same area, going all the way back to Eloise Butler in 1917 and that 1917 dam replaced an older earthen dam that Eloise had created when the Garden was first established.
-The 1992 re-arrangement of the fencing and dredging the pool created the outlines of the current small pool at the back of the Garden.
-(1)
+The new dam was a replacement for the concrete dam that was in the same place, going all the way back to Eloise Butler in 1917 and that 1917 dam replaced an older earthen dam that Eloise had created when the Garden was first established.
+The 1992 re-arrangement of the fencing and dredging the pool created the current outlines of the small pool at the back of the Garden.
+(1) The fence from 1938, angled southward toward the dam from the two back corners of the Garden.
+Outside the fence was the old bird feeding station.
+The new alignment moved the fence northward away from the dam, removing the angle and the bird feeding station.
+Maps shown below show the before and after.

 In the Friends Newsletter, The Fringed Gentian™, (2) Cary wrote that the back gate used to be the most convenient entrance to the Garden when people arrived by foot or Streetcar.